gabyx/Githooks/docs/dialog/dialog_entry.md

 Shows a entry dialog similar to `zenity`.
 Currently extra buttons are not supported on all platforms.
-Unix supports multiple extra buttons, MacOS and Windows dont.
+Unix/Windows supports multiple extra buttons, MacOS does not.

 # Exit Codes: